ragnar-lodbrok/meow-sql/README.md

 though it can be run and do some work (warning: do not use in production!!!).

 1. Works on Windows and Linux, in theory can be compiled on any platform with Qt5 and mysql-client support
-2. At the moment supports only MySQL database.
+2. At the moment supports MySQL and PostgreSQL (early stage).
 3. Sessions manager: managing multiple connections (warn: no password encryption!)
 4. Connection to multiple sessions (=servers) at once (with multiple databases).
-5. Tree of db objects like databases and tables/views/striggers/functions/procedures.
+5. Tree of db objects like databases and tables/views/striggers/functions/procedures - (MySQL only).
-6. Table: view columns (editable), indexes (editable) and foreign keys (editable).
+6. Table: view columns (editable), indexes (editable) and foreign keys (editable) - (MySQL only).
-7. Table: view data (basic edit).
+7. Table: view data (basic edit) - (MySQL only).
 8. SQL: editor with simple syntax highlighting (no autocomplete).
 9. SQL: execute multiple statements at once and see results of SELECT statements
-10. Create and drop tables
+10. Create and drop tables - (MySQL only)

 ## Contributing